performant-software/core-data-places/docs/configuration-schema.md

 Required: No

+#### tags

+Array of attributes to display at the top of the search result card in the list view.

+Required: No

+##### name

+The property on the Typesense document to display.
+This property will also accept a path to drill down into nested objects (e.g. `9a006156-3564-4cb1-bedb-6600c0419226.0.name`).

+Required: Yes

+##### primary

+Whether to use the primary branding color for the tag background

+Required: No

+##### secondary

+Whether to use the secondary branding color for the tag background

+Required: No

 ### route

 The path prefix for which to navigate which clicking on a search result.
 For example, a value of "/places" will navigate to "/places/:uuid" when click on a search result.